 It’s also important to make sure that everyone involved in the project is on the same track.
-Send a newsletter or weekly status report to the team updating where you are with your goals.
+Send a newsletter or weekly status report to the team to keep everyone updated as to where you are with your goals.
 This is a great time to use those metrics to provide a concrete understanding of what you’ve accomplished and what still needs to be done.
 It helps to see how all the moving parts are working together.

 Newsletters can be used to encourage employees who have done good work or motivate team members who may be behind.
 In general, employees who are able to see the whole picture will be more invested in the success of their team.